aks5bx/SimCSE/README.md

 #### Visualization

-The following visualization compares the validation accuracy curves for the trial using SimCSE Embeddings vs the trial using BERT Embeddings.
+The following visualization compares the validation accuracy and validation loss curves for the trial permuting SimCSE Embeddings vs the trial permuting BERT Embeddings.
+As a reminder, increased performance loss for a given permutation implies that the embedding that is being permuted carries more importance.
 (Click to enlarge).

 <p align="center">
 <img src="https://github.com/aks5bx/SimCSE/blob/main/extension2.png" width=35% height=35%/>